-A beginning course, French IA presents the fundamentals of French and provides the tools for students to acquire elementary linguistic proficiency.
-The course emphasizes the communicative use of all four basic language skills: listening, speaking, reading and writing.
+Continuation of French 1A.
+This course presents the fundamentals of French and provides the tools for students to acquire elementary linguistic proficiency.
+The course emphasizes the communicative use of all language skills: listening, speaking, reading, and writing.
 Special emphasis is placed on providing insights into the cultural diversity of the French-speaking world.